amvlab/plugins_bluesky_birds/README.md

 ## Features

 - **Bird Traffic Simulation** (`birdtraffic.py`): Core simulation engine for bird movement and behavior
-- **Real-time Visualization** (`glbirds.py`): OpenGL-based rendering of birds in the BlueSky pyqt5 GUI
+- **Real-time Visualization** (`glbirds.py`): OpenGL-based rendering of birds in BlueSky's Qt6-based GUI

 ## Components

 ### birdtraffic.py
-The core simulation module that handles the bird traffic arrays. these are similar to BlueSky traffic arrays.
+The core simulation module that handles the bird traffic arrays.
+These are similar to BlueSky traffic arrays.

 ### glbirds.py
-The visualization module providing OpenGL-based bird rendering and integration with BlueSky's Qt-based GUI
+The visualization module providing OpenGL-based bird rendering and integration with BlueSky's Qt6-based GUI.

 ## Installation